KompPsy/jupyter-service/README.md

 **3.)** After reboot and login, proceed to Enable and Starting jupyterlab.service section step 1.
 >>

+### Contact:
->>If you have any questions, please reach out : PeterAldrichJr@gmail.com
+If you have any questions, feel free to reach out:
+      PeterAldrichJr@gmail.com